deepdrive/deepdrive/README.md

 OpenGL ES profile shading language version string: OpenGL ES GLSL ES 3.20 OpenGL ES profile extensions:
 ```
 You may need to disable secure boot in your BIOS in order for NVIDIA’s OpenGL and tools like nvidia-smi to work.
-This is not DeepDrive specific, but rather a general requirement of Ubuntu’s NVIDIA drivers.
+This is not Deepdrive specific, but rather a general requirement of Ubuntu’s NVIDIA drivers.

-Also `sudo shutdown -r now` is your friend

 ## Development